hexbatch/apple-core/core-docs/step-5-types/type-api.md

         static_actions: [] list of attributes that hold actions for for the type level events
         attributes_final: [list of final attributes that cannot be overwritten by children]
         parents: []  -- the order is important, this list also has which ones are on and off
+        servers:
+            allow_public_servers: default false, if true can be on public
+            protected-servers: list id of protected servers

 ## Creating a type